Sustainable finance, a key area of the ESMA strategy for the years 2023 to 2028. It consists of five key areas:

 In order to achieve those goals, ESMA will start by making sure the regulatory framework is workable.
 It will contribute to reduce its complexity, increase the availability of ESG data, and improve the consistency of the different requirements.

 As the regulation on sustainable finance is new and complicated, it represents a challenge both for financial market participants and regulators.
 For this reason, ESMA will work together with national supervisors – the National Competent Authorities (NCAs) – to train them on this topic.
 This new area of regulation also represents an opportunity for ESMA to promote convergent supervisory approaches among NCAs as it is always easier to forge convergence in new areas of regulation.

 The European Authority is also ready to assume possible new supervisory mandates if the co-legislators were to decide to grant them to ESMA (e.g. EU Green Bonds reviewers, ESG rating providers).

 ESMA might have new ambitions with its new management team!

 Last, ESMA wants to make it easier for retail investors to understand and contribute to sustainable finance.
 In order for them to make more informed investment decisions, ESMA will promote the development of easy-to-read signals and labels and easy access to high quality ESG data.
 It is worth noting that this represents a very significant challenge for ESMA given the current diversity and heterogeneity of ESG labels and offers and the confusion they create for investors.

 On top of its five-year strategy, ESMA also publishes Annual Working Programs.
-For 2023, the key objectives related to sustainable finance are the following:
+Within the ESMA 2023 Annual Working Program, the key objectives related to sustainable finance are the following:

 - Deliver on the priorities set out in ESMA’s Sustainable Finance Roadmap 2022-2024.